portier/portier.github.io/specs/Portier-Protocol.md

      token on the Client.
 This would allow a malicious UA to trivially replay a token.

-4. Store the combination _nonce_ and _email_, in a location they can be retrieved from in a later HTTPS request from the UA.
+4. Store a session record containing both _nonce_ and _email_, in a location it can be retrieved from in a later HTTPS request.

    * While this MAY be stored in data associated with the UA, such as a cookie-based session, this is NOT recommended.
 This would prevent the User from completing the authentication attempt on another UA (such as another device).

-   * The optional _state_ can be used to make the association.
+   * The optional _state_ may be used to identify the record.
 For example, it can contain an ID for a database record tracking the authentication attempt.